Zohran Mamdani for Mayor of New York City

 It has been reported that Ramos managed to raise only $9,000 — a minuscule amount for a mayoral campaign in any city and especially in New York, the most expensive media market in the country — and perhaps more to the point, managed to rack up more than $250,000 in debt; so perhaps part of the deal with Cuomo was his agreement to allow her to go to his well-heeled millionaire and billionaire donors to help retire her enormous mayoral campaign debt.

-I have some doubts about Brad Lander; in the June 12 debate, he said he was a supporter of Israel but he did not identify himself as a Zionist; instead, he said he favored a two-state solution and wanted a ceasefire in Gaza; Lander is far from where he should be on Israel/Palestine but he has been a competent New York City comptroller and I intend to rank him second.
+I ranked Brad Lander second on my ballot; in the June 12 debate, he said he was a supporter of Israel but he did not identify himself as a Zionist; instead, he said he favored a two-state solution and wanted a ceasefire in Gaza; Lander is far from where he should be on Israel/Palestine but he has been a competent New York City comptroller and his cross endorsement of Mamdani and strong support for the progressive earned him a place on my ballot.

-I have even more qualms about Adrienne Adams who as New York City Council Speaker has been at best an establishment liberal and far too supportive of the New York Police Department (NYPD), but I intend to rank her third because she and Andrew Cuomo share much of the same base and ranking her will help cut into his vote share.
-While I cannot say I have been overwhelmed by Zellnor Myrie, I will rank him fourth because he has a relatively progressive record and filling one’s ‘dance card’ actually helps everyone on the ballot including one’s first choice.
-And I will rank Michael Blake fifth to fill out my dance card.
+I ranked Adrienne Adams third as a tactical vote even though as New York City Council Speaker the ‘other’ Adams (no relation to Eric) has been at best an establishment liberal and far too supportive of the New York Police Department (NYPD); I ranked her third because she and Andrew Cuomo share much of the same base and ranking her helped cut into his vote share.
+While I cannot say I have been overwhelmed by Zellnor Myrie, I ranked him fourth and ranked Michael Blake fifth in part because of his willingness to cross endorse with Mamdani.

 Pauline Park is a Queens-based activist; she did her B.A. in philosophy at the University of Wisconsin-Madison, her M.Sc. in European studies at the London School of Economics & Political Science and her Ph.D. at the University of Illinois at Urbana-Champaign; she was the first student at any University of Illinois campus to win a Fulbright fellowship for France; the personal endorsement of Zohran Mamdani and the above assessment do not necessarily represent the opinion of any organization with which she is associated or has been associated.